 - A student pursuing a graduate degree shall be charged tuition at the standard hourly rate for all of the credit hours which are intended to count toward the degree.
-In the fall and spring semesters for which students are registered for a minimum number (as determined by the school) of credits that will be applied toward the degree, fellowship courses will not incur a tuition charge.
+In the fall and spring semesters for which students are registered for the minimum number of credit hours per semester for your degree program as required by the School of Graduate Studies and/or your department.
+Fellowship courses will not incur a tuition charge.
 In the summer semester, there is no minimum registration required to qualify for the fellowship tuition policy.

-- In order to enroll in a fellowship course, the student must be in good standing, if applicable, have a PPOS on file (check with your department) with the School of Graduate Studies office, meet course prerequisites, and obtain consent of the instructor.
-A Fellowship Course Application form must be submitted to School of Graduate Studies; the form must be signed by the instructor, their advisor, and the School of Graduate Studies.
+- In order to enroll in a fellowship course, the student must be in good standing, meet course prerequisites, obtain consent of the instructor, and if applicable, have a PPOS on file (check with your department) with the School of Graduate Studies.
+A Fellowship Course Application form must be submitted to the School of Graduate Studies; the form must be signed by the instructor, their advisor, and the School of Graduate Studies.
 Up to eight fellowship courses may be permitted in aggregate (total).